-Traveling abroad comes with a whole number of pre-trip steps: there are vaccines to consider, passports to check, and visas to organize, just to get started!
+Traveling abroad comes with a whole number of pre-trip steps: there are vaccines to consider, passports to check, and visas to organize – and that’s just to get started!
 Fortunately, the US holds one of the world’s strongest passports with over 150 countries open to visit without a visa.
 We’ve run through the visa requirements for countries across the world, including those you can visit visa free!

-US passport holders can travel to 174 countries visa free, making it one of the world’s strongest passports in terms of visa free travel.
+US passport holders can travel to 174 countries without the need for a visa, making it one of the world’s strongest passports in terms of visa-free travel.
 That means no need to organize your visa in advance: simply search and compare your cheap flights, hop on the plane, and go!
 A number of these countries will require a visa on arrival; in this case, you may need to pay a small fee when you arrive at your destination.

 174 countries are open to US passport holders to visit, visa free or with a visa on arrival.
 These include: